whydna/Kontagent-API---PHP-Wrapper/README.md

 Getting Started
 -----------------

-To get started with the Kontagent library, you will need to check-out the kontagent.php file and include it in your project.
+To get started with the Kontagent library, you will need to check-out the kontagent_api.php file and include it in your project.
 You will also need to instantiate and configure an instance of the Kontagent object.

     <?php

     // include the library
-    require_once('./kontagent.php');
+    require_once('./kontagent_api.php');

     // configure and instantiate Kontagent object
-    $kt = new Kontagent($ktApiKey, $ktSecretKey, $useTestServer);
+    $kt = new KontagentApi($ktApiKey, array('useTestServer' => true, 'validateParams' => true));

     ?>